petasis/tkdnd/README.md

 The resulting binaries will be placed in `<tkdnd-src-directory>/cmake/runtime` directory.

-The whole process should like like the follwoing output:
+The whole process should like like the following output:

     D:\Users\petasis\tkdnd\cmake>build64
     -- The C compiler identification is MSVC 19.14.26431.0